Does Acupuncture For Depression Actually Work?

 Currently, there hasn't been extensive long-term research on acupuncture for depression.
 The Anxiety and Depression Association of America (ADAA) says, the "evidence for the use of acupuncture…to treat anxiety disorders is becoming stronger."

-With more time and extensive research, Western medicine may be more equipped to explain an ancient practice that has positively supported people's health and well-being for hundreds of years.
+With more time and extensive research, Western medicine may be more equipped to explain the ancient practice.
 Until then, here is a small sampling of studies that show the use of acupuncture for depression.

-A second study, published in the same journal, found that acupuncture can bring significant improvement among people who experience sexual dysfunction due to their antidepressant medication.
-This dysfunction included a low libido and an inability to orgasm, especially in men.
+Another study, published in the same journal, in 2013, found that acupuncture can bring significant improvement among people who experience sexual dysfunction due to their antidepressant medication.
+This dysfunction includes a low libido and an inability to orgasm, especially in men.

-While Western researchers believe that more research is necessary to truly discover just how acupuncture for depression works, it may be worth noting that four studies have shown that acupuncture can increase "neurobiologically active substances."
+While Western researchers believe that more research is necessary to discover how acupuncture for depression works, it may be worth noting that at least four studies have shown that acupuncture can increase "neurobiologically active substances."

-This 1998 study found that high-frequency electroacupuncture induced the release of enkephalins and dynorphins.
+A 1998 study found that high-frequency electroacupuncture induced the release of enkephalins and dynorphins.
 Other studies have shown trends related to the use of acupuncture, which can lead to the release of other brain chemicals, such as endorphins, norepinephrine, serotonin, and dopamine.
-These findings can further help to explain how acupuncture for depression can be an effective treatment method.
+These findings can further help to explain how effective a treatment method acupuncture for depression can be.

 Does acupuncture for depression have long-term effects?

 Therefore, acupuncture may be a useful and effective way to bring short-term relief to individuals with depression.
-It may also be a helpful treatment method at the early onset of depression.
+It may also be a helpful treatment method early in the onset of depression.

 Acupuncture for depression is a complementary practice